IIT-EnergySystemModels/oHySEM/doc/rst/MathematicalFormulation.rst

-..
-HySTEM documentation master file, created by Erik Alvarez
+.. oHySEM documentation master file, created by Erik Alvarez

 Mathematical Formulation
 ========================
-Here we present the mathematical formulation of the optimization problem solved by the **HySTEM** model.
+Here we present the mathematical formulation of the optimization problem solved by the **oHySEM** model.

 Acronyms
 --------